ian512549/new-nc-flix/README.md

-# Northcoders Rentakls
+# NC-flix

-With the boom in vinyls Northcoders has decided to get ahead of the the next retro trend, VHS rentals!
-Our next business venture clearly will need a database to keep track of video tape stock, rentals and customers.

-So far we have created the following tables:
+Video streaming services are all well and good, but they lack a certain physical quality.
+Not to miss out on a questionable business venture, Northcoders is opening bring back the video rental store!

+Business is somewhat slow at the moment (surprisingly!) so it makes sense to thinkning about how we store our data as a business.
+At the moment we have the following three tables:

--   Movies
+-   stores

--   Stock
+-   customers

--   Customers
+-   movies

-# recap
+## Task 1

-1. Query the database get all the movie titles which were released in the 21st century.
+1. Query the database to retrieve all of the movie titles that were released in the 21st century.

 2. Query the database to find the oldest customer.

-3. Query the database to find the total value of all of the stock, where the film was released in the 1980s.
+3. Query the database to find the average rating of the movies released in the 1980s.

-## Many to Many
+4. The rise in living costs is affecting rentals, drop the cost of all rentals by 5% and display the updated table. \_Note that you'll want to ensure that you can run. **ADD NOTE ABOUT SCRIPT**

+## Task 2

-4. Create a new table `genres` table.
+1. Create a `stock` table with the following columns:

-   Each genre will need the following:
+-   `stock_id` - PK

--   genre_slug
+-   `store_id` - FK
--   description
+-   `movie_id` - FK

-5. Insert genre data into the genre table
+2. Insert some data into this table.
+You'll want >10 rows.

+## Task 3

+1. Create a `genres` table with the following data:

 | genre_slug | description                                   |
 | ---------- | --------------------------------------------- |